 1. Spell Check

-Check your fucking emails before sending them.
-Pardon the French, this early into my post but I’ll explain.
+Check your emails before sending them, I’ll explain.
 Why do emails look as if they were composed by babies?
 I’d say about every other day, I have to respond to an email with, “I don’t understand what you are saying”.
 Is there a function in Outlook that finishes words (like texts)?
 If so, Outlook should have the following disclaimer: IF YOU ARE UNABLE TO CHECK YOUR EMAIL BEFORE SENDING, DO NOT USE THIS PROGRAM.
 Don’t believe me?
-Here are 3 I’ve received since last Thursday:
+Here are 2 I received within 1 hour:

 We wil leed to find a replacement for this replacement.